CoderNinja123/TreeJS/README.md

 That's right.
 TreeJS is _currently_ in development, and has not been tested on older browsers.
 It works on modern browsers (Firefox, Chrome, Edge).

 Thanks for reading this ReadMe!

+### What's With the Name?

+What is DOM?
+DOM is a tree.
+What does TreeJS do?
+TreeJS modifies the DOM.
+TreeJS modifies a *tree* called DOM.
+TreeJS modifies a tree.
+It is written in TypeScript, but *compiles* to JavaScript.
+So you *can* say it is written in JavaScript.
+So, TreeJS written in **JavaScipt** modifies a **tree** called **DOM**.
+Simple as that.